Manor, Tx 78653

 Texas State Representative, 2003 - 2013

 I most admire President Ronald Reagan.
 My father served as an Air Force pilot, and I spent some of my early years in California.
 At the time, California was a prosperous state under the leadership of then-governor Ronald Reagan.
 He inspired me and I became interested in politics at a young age.
 As president, Reagan demonstrated political courage, developed sound economic policies that helped the economy grow, inspired Americans through optimistic, principled leadership, fought Soviet communism ushering the collapse of the Soviet Union, and promoted traditional family values.

 Texas is the last, great hope against complete federal intrusion upon the states and the office of Attorney General is the front line of that battle.
-This office is the line in the sand – the only thing standing between President Obama and the State of Texas.
-It is critical that the next Attorney General be a trusted, committed, constitutional conservative – someone Texans know they can count on to demonstrate political courage, regardless of the personal consequences.
+This office is the line in the sand – in some cases, the only elected position standing between President Obama and the State of Texas.
+It is critical that the next Attorney General be a trusted, committed, constitutional conservative – someone Texans know they can count on to demonstrate political courage.

-As a state legislator, I have been involved in issues related to the Office of Attorney General.
-For example, in November 2009, I joined a large bi-partisan group of state legislators and other elected officials from all 50 states and signed an amicus curiae, or "friend of the court," brief.
+The Attorney General must be a strategic thinker and experienced lawyer.
+My current law firm handles many civil matters in the areas of complex civil litigation, real estate, estate planning and business law.
+As a state legislator, I have worked closely with the Office of Attorney General for years.
+Through my service as both a Texas State Representative and State Senator, I have intimate knowledge of the Attorney General’s office.
+For example, in November 2009, I joined a bi-partisan group of state legislators and other elected officials from all 50 states and signed an amicus curiae, or "friend of the court," brief.
 This brief encouraged the U.S. Supreme Court to rule that Second Amendment rights must be upheld by the states through the Fourteenth Amendment.
 The brief was in response to McDonald v.
 City of Chicago, a case filed in the U.S. Supreme Court by Army Veteran Otis McDonald, who challenged a 28-year old city ordinance in Chicago that banned private ownership of handguns.